London Phone Booth

 It will be unsafe.

 FALSE.
 If safety is a concern for you, do your research!
-In the city you currently reside in, there is a nice part of town and a not-so-nice part of town.
+In the city you currently reside in, there is a nice and not-so-nice part of town.
 The same applies to any country you travel to.
-I stayed in hostels by myself and got lost at night in London after my phone died and lived to tell the story!
-Be smart and you will be all right.
-Interestingly enough, many of the people I met along the way were other women who were also traveling solo!
+I stayed in hostels alone and got lost at night in London after my phone died and lived to tell the story!
+Be smart, and you will be all right.
+Interestingly enough, many of the people I met along the way were other women traveling solo!

 I won’t have any fun.

 FALSE.
-The amount of fun that can be had with a group of friends cannot be underestimated.
-However, are you going to sit on the sidelines of life because your friends cannot or are unwilling to join you?
+The fun that can be had with a group of friends cannot be underestimated.
+However, will you sit on the sidelines of life because your friends cannot or are unwilling to join you?
 None of life’s adventures should center on who is and is not coming.
-You will glean so much from travel that the presence of a friend becomes insignificant, when you think about all you will gain.
-In addition, an ease comes with traveling alone.
+You will glean so much from travel that the presence of a friend becomes insignificant when you think about all you will gain.
+In addition, it is easy to travel alone.
 The only person you have to consult during your travels is you!
 We all know that traveling with besties can get a little testy.

-Now that we have dispelled those untruths about solo-travel, here are 8 things I learned or proved to be helpful to me when planning my trip.
+Now that we have dispelled those untruths about solo travel, here are eight things I learned or proved helpful when planning my trip.

 Buckingham Palace Changing of the Guards.